eecd-design/conditions-for-success_middle/src/content/components/well-being-at-school/description.md

 Want to learn more about well-being in middle school?
-Check out this video, which outlines how creating caring relationships, modeling calming strategies, and designing purposeful learning environments can help students to feel safe, valued, and ready to thrive.
+Check out **\[this video]**, which outlines how creating caring relationships, modeling calming strategies, and designing purposeful learning environments can help students to feel safe, valued, and ready to thrive.